liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 \#mail.session.jndi.name=mail/MailSession

 Set the properties used to create the Java Mail session.
-The property prefix `mail.session`{.western}. will be removed before it is used to create the session object.
+The property prefix `mail.session`. will be removed before it is used to create the session object.
 These properties will only be read if the property *mail.session.jndi.name* is not set.